-A FISC can assess Level 1-6 on the Botanical Skills Ladder on p5, BUT even very good botanists don't usually score more than a Level 5 - this is equivalent to what you would expect from a very competent professional field botanist (at Accomplished-level competence for botanical ID in CIEEM's Competency Framework for professional ecologists), but FISC can also detect Level 6 botanists - although they are a rare breed!
+A FISC can assess Level 1-6 on the Botanical Skills Ladder on p4, BUT even very good botanists don't usually score more than a Level 5 - this is equivalent to what you would expect from a very competent professional field botanist (equivalent to Accomplished-level competence for botanical ID in the CIEEM Competency Framework for professional ecologists), but FISC can also detect Level 6 botanists - although they are a rare breed!
 There is no FISC Level 7.